vedanth-warrier/Morphing-Wing/README.md

 | 2    | 5°             | 10° down | 341       | 60        | 5.68 |
 | 3    | 10°            | 20° down | 542       | 130       | 4.17 |

-Tests 1→2 demonstrate that moderate morphing combined with increased angle of attack improves L/D without drag penalty.
-Test 3 shows the tradeoff — greater morphing increases lift but induces drag, reducing L/D. This highlights the importance of morphing strategy optimisation for each flight phase.
+Tests 1→2 demonstrate that with moderate morphing and and increased angle of attack improves L/D without the typical drag penalty that comes from increasing the angle of attack, suggesting that the morphing successfully reduced the drag.
+Test 3 shows the tradeoff where greater morphing increases lift but also induces more drag, reducing L/D.

 ![Wind Tunnel Setup](images/wind-tunnel.png)